dnv-opensource/ship-traffic-generator/docs/source/input_files.rst

         ]
     }

-The values are giben in maritime units.
+The values are given in maritime units.
 The `common_vector` is given in minutes.
 For radar plotting (plotting vessel positions and relative motions), the `common_vector` and `vector_time` are used together with ship speed to display where the ship will be in e.g. 10 minutes (Common vector is the common time vector used on a radar plot, e.g 10, 15, 20 minutes.
 The length of the arrow in the plot will then be the speed times this time vector).